 Interviewers will surely ask you why you are changing careers at such a late age, and being honest about your intentions is always the right thing to do.

 Do not mention monetary issues because this assumes that you expect a large sum of money to appear out of nowhere as soon as you get employed.

-Talking about your love for your family and willingness to learn new skills to become a valuable part of the company is the good way to communicate.
+Talking about your love for your family and your willingness to learn new skills to become a valuable part of the company is a good way to communicate.

-If they give you an opportunity to ask them something about the company, do not talk about pension plans, vacations or salary – this is an instant red flag that will cost you your future job.
+If they allow you to ask them something about the company, do not talk about pension plans, vacations, or salary – this is an instant red flag that will cost you your future job.

-Depending on your personal motivation and previous experience, you will find a new employment sooner or later by doing this.
+Depending on your motivation and previous experience, you will find new employment sooner or later by doing this.

 Sometimes your energy won’t bear fruit and you will be unable to get employed.
 Understand that this is not because you are a bad person or a lazy worker – it’s just the way the world works.